 Gluten Free Certification – The Certified ICS Gluten-Free Standard is based on a combination of quantitative analysis of ingredients and products, along with required management practices aimed at minimizing the introduction (accidental or otherwise) of gluten proteins in the production stream.

 Verified Grass-Fed – This standard requires grass and forage to be the sole feed source consumed for the lifetime of the animal, with the exception of milk consumed prior to weaning.
 Mineral and vitamin supplementation from non-grain sources is also permitted.

-American Grass-Fed Alliance (AGA) – The American Grass-Fed Alliance in a private industry standard.
+American Grass-Fed Association (AGA) – The American Grass-Fed Association is a private industry standard.
 AGA defines grass-fed animals as those that have eaten nothing but grass and forage from weaning to harvest, have not been raised in confinement, and have never been fed antibiotics or growth hormones.
 In addition, all AGA-Certified Producers are American farms and their livestock is born and raised in the U.S.